rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 For this reason the Jews seized me in the temple and tried to kill me. ^2621

-To this day I have had the help that comes from God, and so I stand here testifying both to small and great, saying nothing but what the prophets and Moses said would come to pass : ^2622
+To this day I have had the help that comes from God, and so I stand here testifying both to small and great, saying nothing but what the prophets and Moses said would come to pass: ^2622

 that the Christ must suffer and that, by being the first to rise from the dead, he would proclaim light both to our people and to the Gentiles. ^2623